All Episodes

 You know why?

-Because they've decided the best way to get a lot of research money to uh supposedly research and develop this new technology is going to come from the Obama administration.
+Because they've decided the best way to get a lot of research money to supposedly research and develop this new technology is going to come from the Obama administration.

 It's all about money.

-It you can't take the ideology out of it either.
+You can't take the ideology out of it either.

-I mean, the idiot ideology is is is uh is extremely relevant.
+I mean, the ideology is extremely relevant.

 But in terms of beating these people, when you stand in the way of them scoring big, the biggest financial score of their lives, then you really, really have ticked them off.

-So health care reform, I mean, look at this.
+So healthcare reform, I mean, look at this.

-Forty-six percent now strongly oppose it, 19% strongly favor it.
+19% strongly favor it.

 It's in free fall.